Ang Ating Musika: Synopsis and reception

-The stage design looked like a tropical garden adorned with grass and trees.
-It resembled a scaled-down version of the Philippine landmark Luneta Park.
-The concert opened with an overture rendition of the theme from Hajji Alejandro's 2009 album Hajji At Iba Pang Tunog Pinoy.
-The performance began with Velasquez, wearing a white gown, making her way to the stage as she is carried by a motorized tricycle to perform "Kay Ganda Ng Ating Musika" accompanied by background dancers wearing traditional Filipino costumes.
+The stage design featured a tropical garden which resembled a scaled-down version of the Philippine landmark Luneta Park.
+The concert opened with an overture rendition of the theme from Hajji Alejandro's 1978 song "Hajji at Iba Pang Tunog Pinoy".
+The performance began with Velasquez, wearing a white gown, making her way to the stage as she is carried by a motorized tricycle to perform "Kay Ganda ng Ating Musika" accompanied by background dancers wearing traditional Filipino costumes.
 She then gets off of the vehicle and transitioned to "Hibang sa Awit" and "Limang Dipang Tao".
 The singer continued into a slower number, a Rey Valera-composed track "Sinasamba Kita", before she was joined by Jona Viray, Aicelle Santos, Maricris Garcia, and April de los Santos to perform a medley of OPM songs she recorded.

 The second act saw Velasquez changing outfits into a red mermaid gown, and beginning a performance with Kyla of the soundtrack themes from its eponymous films, including "Saan Darating ang Umaga", "Gaano Kadalas ang Minsan", "Paano Ba Ang Mangarap", and "Kastilyong Buhangin".
 She then followed this with a sultry rendition of Yoyoy Villame's novelty hit "Butchikik".
 Velasquez continued with a medley of songs from singer-songwriter Odette Quesada.
 The third act began with Martin Nievera who joined the show to premiere him and Velasquez's duet "Kailangan Mo, Kailangan Ko".
 She then performed a medley of Ryan Cayabyab compositions while sitting by the stairs in the middle of the stage, and goes straight into another medley that paid tribute to George Canseco.
-Ang Ating Musika closed with an encore performance of Florante's "Handog" and Celeste Legaspi's "Minsan Ang Minahal Ay AKo".
+Ang Ating Musika closed with an encore performance of Florante's "Handog" and Celeste Legaspi's "Minsan ang Minahal ay Ako".

 Jo-An Maglipon of the Philippine Entertainment Portal praised the show's production value, mostly due to the well-crafted repertoire.
 She noted that Velasquez gave an emotional performance that resonated with her audience.
-Maglipon conlcuded, "Regine's endeavor to revive Original Pilipino Music is very much appreciated and should be applauded as a noble effort to rekindle interest in our rich musical heritage.
+Maglipon conlcuded, "Regine's endeavor to revive Original Pilipino Music is very much appreciated and should be applauded as a noble effort to rekindle interest in our rich musical heritage."
 Boy Abunda from The Philippine Star agreed with Maglipon in terms of the concert's variety and selection of OPM numbers, and considered Velasquez's collaboration with her guest performers a show highlight.